By Daniel P. Elkins, Mission and Installation Contracting Command Public Affairs OfficeAugust 22, 2018

 "The work isn't that different, but the processes for higher dollar supply and service contracts along with the methods used to procure the item or service are different, which requires more research," Lyons said.
 "I have found in this job you have to continue to push yourself to learn and apply the information that you find through research.
 You can go as far as you want to go in the field, if you are hungry and eager to learn.
 You will never be a master at one thing in this job, because it is always changing and evolving with new methods and ideas, but I strive to learn as much as I can and to apply and share the knowledge that I possess to ensure that I support the Soldiers to the best of my ability."

-In the course of 1 year and 10 months, MICC-Fort Benning contract specialist John Smith converted from career series 1106 to 1105 and then to 1102.
+In the course of one year and 10 months, MICC-Fort Benning contract specialist John Smith converted from career series 1106 to 1105 and then to 1102.
 He agreed that the conversion to contract specialist was a great opportunity as he was already accomplishing similar tasks for the past year.
 He is in the process of obtaining his DAWIA Level II certification in contracting.

 "DAU is becoming much more user friendly.
 Take as many classes as possible, because once you start and you see the work, you have a better understanding on how the process works," Smith recommended.

-Also earning the opportunity to advance in the 1102 career series are nine military veterans already assigned to various MICC contracting offices who have been selected for conversion to contracting specialist interns through the Army Civilian Training, Education, and Development System.
+Also earning the opportunity to advance in the 1102 career series are nine military veterans already assigned to various MICC contracting offices who have been selected for conversion to contracting specialist intern positions through the Army Civilian Training, Education, and Development System.
 ACTEDS manages planned development of the Army's civilian workforce through a combination work assignments, formal training and self-development allowing for increased upward career mobility.

 Letty Walsh from the MICC Human Capital Management Directorate at Joint Base San Antonio-Fort Sam Houston said four interns have already accepted positions while the remaining job offers are still being staffed through the Army Civilian Personnel Advisory Center.
 Selected by the Department of Army Career Program 14 manager, ACTEDs interns are represented at MICC offices at Fort McCoy, Wisconsin; Fort Bliss, Texas; Fort Riley, Kansas; Fort Carson, Colorado; Fort Stewart, Georgia; and Fort Drum, New York.